Jenevieve

-Jenevieve Johnson (born January 30, 1998), known professionally as "Jenevieve", is an American singer and songwriter known for her genre-blending sound that fuses elements of R&B, pop, soul, and disco.
+Jenevieve Johnson (born January 30, 1998), known mononymously as Jenevieve, is an American singer and songwriter known for her genre-blending sound that fuses elements of R&B, pop, soul, and disco.
 She rose to prominence with her breakout single "Baby Powder" in 2020 and has since released two critically acclaimed albums, Division (2021) and Crysalis (2025).

 Early life

 Jenevieve was born in Miami, Florida, and is of Cuban and Bahamian descent.
 She was raised in a family with a strong background in dance—both her mother and grandmother were ballet dancers.
 At the age of 13, she expressed her desire to pursue music professionally, prompting her mother to take her to a recording studio.
 After recording a demo, she caught the attention of an engineer at Interscope Records, which helped launch her career.

 Career

 2020–2021: Breakthrough and Division

 Jenevieve made her official debut in February 2020 with the single "Medallion," followed by the viral hit "Baby Powder" in March.
 The latter garnered millions of streams and landed on major playlists, establishing her as a rising star in the R&B scene.
 These tracks were later included in her debut album, Division, released in 2021.